 Read the complete article to know about these topics thoroughly.

 What is a Leading Tone?

 In Western music theory, a pitch or a note that has a strong urge to resolve either a half step up or down is called a leading tone, also known as the subsemitone or the leading note.
 Based on whether the resolution is up or down a semitone, the leading tone is known as a lower or upper leading tone.

 What we commonly encounter in a major scale is a leading tone that resolves upwards to the octave and lies at the seventh scale degree.
-In common parlance, most people refer to these notes as the leading tone.
-In the C major scale, B is the seventh-degree note forming the leading tone.
+In common parlance, most people refer to these notes simply as the leading tone.
+In the C major scale, B is the seventh scale degree note forming the leading tone.